- By Jeanne Dorin

 New tools and technologies available in the next few years are likely to hasten early diagnosis of Alzheimer’s and other forms of dementia.
 Two new methods:

 - Eye exam: Several studies underway are looking at new technology that will enable ophthalmologists to detect beta amyloid plaque — the sticky buildup that is a major cause of Alzheimer’s — via the retina.
-Timing: Food and Drug Administration (FDA) approval is expected in 2015 or early 2016.

 - Blood test: Clinical trials are using blood tests to detect an accumulation of tau protein, which strangles healthy nerve cells and leaves behind a tangled mess of dead and dying neurons and is also a primary cause of Alzheimer’s.
-Timing: FDA approval is expected in two or three years.

 Several vaccines are in development that aim to prevent beta amyloid from clumping into plaques and help the body clear amyloid from the brain.
 Most current immunization studies focus on administering antibodies against amyloid from outside sources instead of enhancing a person’s immune system.